uberfig/gaterdile/README.md

 gaterdile is an open source instant messaging platform in active development

+as you may or may not have noticed development has stopped for a little but. it's coming to the end of term so I've been super busy and haven't been able to work on it. once exams are done I pinky promise to get back into development :3

 ## Immediate Roadmap

 this is roughly my todo list for now, it will most likely happen in this order but it is likely to change